 She is survived by her husband, George Mine of Town of Ulster, her children, Michael (Deborah) Mine of Glenmont, NY, Stephen (Carrie Oliver) Mine of Danforth, ME, and Laurie Psarris of Danville, NH, her grandchildren, Aric (Mara) Mine of Fresno, CA, Jennifer (Michael) Anderson of Delmar, NY, Ryan (Olivia Vetere) Mine of Sacramento, CA, Andrew (Nadine Shahin) Psarris of Portsmouth, NH, Katherine Psarris of Everett, MA, Elizabeth Psarris of Danville, NH, her great grandchildren, Ennis, Finnian, and Hudson Mine.
 In addition to her parents she is predeceased by her brother, John Mansfield, Jr.

 Arrangements entrusted to Keyser Funeral & Cremation Service, Kingston, NY.
-In the interest of public safety and in accordance with New York State's Executive Order in response to coronavirus, memorial services will be announced at a later date.
+A memorial service will be held at 12pm on Saturday August 22, 2020 at St. John's Episcopal Church, 207 Albany Ave., Kingston, NY 12401.
 In lieu of flowers, contributions in Mary's name can be made to St. John's Episcopal Church Memorial Fund, 207 Albany Ave., Kingston, NY 12401.
-A tribute for Mary can be found at www.KeyserFuneralService.com, where you may leave memories and expressions of sympathy for her family.

 Dear George and Family,